naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Audio Loader | Naninovel/Audio- (Addressable, Project) | Configuration of the resource loader used with audio (BGM and SFX) resources.
+Audio Loader | Audio- (Addressable, Project) | Configuration of the resource loader used with audio (BGM and SFX) resources.
-Voice Loader | Naninovel/Voice- (Addressable, Project) | Configuration of the resource loader used with voice resources.
+Voice Loader | Voice- (Addressable, Project) | Configuration of the resource loader used with voice resources.
 Default Master Volume | 1 | Master volume to set when the game is first started.
 Default Bgm Volume | 1 | BGM volume to set when the game is first started.
 Default Sfx Volume | 1 | SFX volume to set when the game is first started.